The Event Stakeholder Gap: Why Attendee Experience Alone Does Not Prove Event Value

 The strongest events do more than deliver a good day for attendees.

-They create value that multiple groups can see, feel, and carry forward.
+They create value that different groups can see, feel, and carry forward.

 Final Thought